apguerrera/Daisy/README.md

 We use metamask to generate the voting key pairs.
 In fact, it’s just signing a message, simple.
 No specific wallet or integration required, just sign a message.
 Our Solution will be using the existing wallet providers so there is no need of any Custom wallet or any other Plugins for the process.
 Votes are encrypted in the browser using standard crypto libraries, so again can be wallet agnostic.

+#### Security

+If you ever get worried that you have a huge stack of MKR and that people will force you to vote on a spell in the middle of the night, rest assured you can now vote with ease.
+You can vote as you normally would, just use the wrong pin, no one can prove that you did otherwise.
+You can also change your pin for extra peace of mine.
+We use the existing proxy voting contracts and add a layer of zero-knowledge proofs to ensure each vote can only ever be counted once, from valid votes.

 #### Trustworthy

 Suppose that we have an application where we need collusion resistance, but we also need the blockchain’s guarantees (mainly correct execution and censorship-resistance).